semgrep/semgrep-docs/docs/kb/semgrep-ci/jenkins-shared-library-with-semgrep.md

 }
 ```

-Line 1 must have the name of the shared library, and the function invoked (`semgrepFullScan`) must match the name of the groovy file created before (`semgrepFullScan.groovy`).
+Line 1 must have the name of the shared library, and the function invoked (`semgrepFullScan`) must match the name of the Groovy file created before (`semgrepFullScan.groovy`).

 ## Conclusions